Undergraduate Research, Scholarship, and Creative Activities (URSCA)

 If a refund is not issued, it must be direct deposited or you will receive an e-mail inviting you to pick up a check in the Honors College Office.

-The reflection (guidelines) must be submitted to the Dean of the Honors College by the end of the semester in which it was awarded: for example, if your award is for spring semester research, the Summary Reflection must be submitted by the last day of classes that spring semester.
+The reflection (guidelines) must be submitted to the Dean of the Pine Honors College by the end of the semester in which it was awarded: for example, if your award is for spring semester research, the Summary Reflection must be submitted by the last day of classes that spring semester.
 If the research, scholarship, or creative activity is still not completed at this time, please submit an interim progress report addressing as many of the required topics as possible.
 Failure to submit a Summary Reflection may result in the refusal of future awards and may result in a hold being placed on your records.
 The Summary Reflection is required in order to maintain an account of past recipients and to identify the actual use of award monies.

-While the Honors College has been able to internally fund undergraduate students, there are also external funding agencies, such as the National Science Foundation, which offer other opportunities to the students.
+While the Pine Honors College has been able to internally fund undergraduate students, there are also external funding agencies, such as the National Science Foundation, which offer other opportunities to the students.
 For example, the NSF-sponsored Research Experiences for Undergraduates (REU) offers opportunities that range from paid research positions to internships.

 Other Admissions Offices